bluefishjs/bluefish/docs/learn/tutorial-1-intro.md

 unless the value is a string.

 ::: info NOTE
-Marks in Bluefish are similar to SVG primitive, _not_ marks in charting libraries.
+Marks in Bluefish are similar to SVG primitives, _not_ marks in charting libraries.
 They only draw a single element.
 :::